return42/sphkerneldoc/linux_src_doc/net/tipc/name_table_c.rst

 Description
 -----------

-On entry, 'destnode' is the search domain used during translation.
+On entry, 'dnode' is the search domain used during translation.

 .. _`tipc_nametbl_translate.on-exit`:

 On exit
 -------

-- if name translation is deferred to another node/cluster/zone, leaves 'destnode' unchanged (will be non-zero) and returns 0
+- if translation is deferred to another node, leave 'dnode' unchanged and return 0
-- if name translation is attempted and succeeds, sets 'destnode' to publishing node and returns port reference (will be non-zero)
+- if translation is attempted and succeeds, set 'dnode' to the publishing node and return the published (non-zero) port number
-- if name translation is attempted and fails, sets 'destnode' to 0 and returns 0
+- if translation is attempted and fails, set 'dnode' to 0 and return 0

+Note that for legacy users (node configured with Z.C.N address format) the 'closest-first' lookup algorithm must be maintained, i.e., if dnode is 0 we must look in the local binding list first

 .. _`tipc_nametbl_withdraw`:

 tipc_nametbl_withdraw
 =====================

-.. c:function:: int tipc_nametbl_withdraw(struct net *net, u32 type, u32 lower, u32 ref, u32 key)
+.. c:function:: int tipc_nametbl_withdraw(struct net *net, u32 type, u32 lower, u32 upper, u32 key)

-    withdraw name publication from network name tables
+    withdraw a service binding

     :param struct net \*net:
         *undescribed*